heroku/vegur/README.md

 Most of the request validation is done through the usage of middlewares.
-The middlewares we use are implemented through `midjan`, which wraps some operations traditionally done by `cowboy` in order to have more control over vital parts of a request/response whenever the RFC is different between servers and proxies.
+The middlewares we use are implemented through `midjan`, which wraps some operations traditionally done by `cowboyku` in order to have more control over vital parts of a request/response whenever the RFC is different between servers and proxies.